pennersr/django-trackstats/README.rst

   statistics from social networks, you may introduce a "Twitter" domain, and metrics "Followers count".

-Subject
-  When storing statistics we are storing values relating to a specific subject.
-For example, when keeping track of the "comment count" per user, the subject is clearly the user.
-Yet, if you are keeping track of the "Order count" globally for the whole webshop, the subject is less clear.
-You could decide to choose to use the `Site` instance where your webshop is running at.
-If not specified, the domain of the metric is used as the subject.

 Statistic
-  Used to store the actual values by date, for a specific metric, relating to a specific subject.
+  Used to store the actual values by date, for a specific metric.

 Period
   The time period for which the stored value holds.
 For example, you